RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 > [§ 412.
 Registration as prerequisite to certain remedies for infringement][412]

-For copyrights in spec screenplays, then, three dates are crucial:
+For copyrights in unpublished spec screenplays, then, two dates are crucial:

 1. The date the copyright was registered;
-2. The date of publication of the work;
 3. The date infringement commenced.

-The writer of a spec screenplay usually does not "publish" the screenplay or offer it for sale or distribution to the public.
+The writer of a spec screenplay usually does not "publish" the screenplay, meaning, the writer does not offer it for sale or distribution to the public.

-Section 412(1) of the U.S. Copyright Act means that in a lawsuit for copyright infringement, the screenwriter will receive neither attorney’s fees nor statutory damages, unless they registered with the Copyright Office before the infringement commences.
-Unlikely for most scenarios.

- If the work has not been published, which means it hasn't been offered for sale or distribution to the public, you cannot collect statutory damages or attorney's fees in the event of an infringement unless you have registered the unpublished work before that infringement began."
+Unlike novels or how-to books, screenplays are not stand-alone works of art.
+In the words of screenwriter Paul Schrader (*Raging Bull*, *Taxi Driver*), screenplays are "invitations to others to collaborate on a work of art."
+Unless they get made into films, screenplays are often both unregistered and "unpublished," both disfavored states under the Copyright Act, which favors works that are both registered and published.

- If the work has not been published, which means it hasn't been offered for sale or distribution to the public, you cannot collect statutory damages or attorney's fees in the event of an infringement unless you have registered the unpublished work before that infringement began."
+So assuming that screenplays are not published, the author cannot collect statutory damages or attorneys' fees for any infringement commenced before registration of the work.

+In the typical situation in which an aspiring screenwriter registers his work with the Writers Guild of America, but does not register his work with the Copyright Office, and then learns, years later perhaps, that someone has infringed on his unpublished screenplay, it is too late to obtain statutory damages.

 #### When is Commencement of Infringement?